fallingsprings/couch-add-ons/html5-input-types/README.md

 - type="date"
 - type="time"

 This add-on not only renders the input tags, but also adds automatic server-side validation of the input values.
-To disable the automatic validation, use the parameter `validate='0'`.
+Since automatic validation can sometimes interfere with what you want to accomplish, it can disabled by setting the parameter `validate='0'` on any of these input types.
+The parameter `validate='0'` will turn off any automatic validation for the tag but won't affect any custom Couch validation.

-For example:
+For example, the following line won't validate the email address, but the input will still be required:

 ```
 #!php